makeruniverse/docs/docs/blog/posts/good-ideas-look-bad.md

     - Holger
 ---

+**What ideas lead to radical innovations?**

-Radical ideas are the ones that look bad but turn out to be good - to almost everyone (Alejandro Lecuna).
+Radical innovations are based on strange looking ideas.
+Ideas that "look bad to almost everyone" first, until they turn out to be good.
+(Alejandro Lecuna)